-I hope my Dublin Food Guide will be helpful to visitors who are looking to eat good and local, but don’t want to spend a fortune.
+I hope my Dublin Food Guide will be helpful to visitors who are looking to eat good and local, but do not want to spend a fortune.
 The list is written in alphabetical order and will be updated every time I find a new place worth sharing with you!

-Probably my favourite pizza place in Dublin!
-I don’t like every single of them, but I could kill for pizza #4 and #8 from the menu – they’re simply the best!
+One of my favourite pizza place in Dublin!
+I don’t love every single of them, but I could kill for pizza #4 and #8 from the menu – they’re simply the best!
 Their own BoCo beer is interesting, but there’s much more drinks and cocktails as they also have a bar.
 Interiors are pretty atmospheric.
 Unfortunately pizza is quite expensive and in my opinion sometimes music is too loud.

-This place quickly earned its reputation for one of the best bakeries in Dublin.
-You can come here in the morning for bread, savory or sweet pastry (including popular croffins) and some other breakfast options.
+Bread41 quickly earned its reputation for one of the best Irish bakeries in Dublin.
+You can come here in the morning for bread, savoury or sweet pastry (including popular croffins) and some other breakfast options.
 Or visit in the afternoon on selected days and try their fresh and delicious pizza (wild organic courgette is recommended).

-I can’t call myself a burger fan, as it’s not something that I eat very often.
+I cannot call myself a burger fan, as it is not something that I eat very often.
 Sometimes I make an exception and come here to get a tasty burger for a reasonable price.
 They have a few locations in Dublin (including Temple Bar and Grafton St.), serve only four types of burgers and three types of fries and all of them are yummy.

 Cheap, simple and tasty buffet-style restaurant serving probably the best vegetarian food around Dublin.
-Must-visit place for people who don’t eat meat.
+Must-visit place for people who do not eat meat.

 Not only a great Maroccan food, but also a beautifully designed restaurant.
 Perfect for a romantic evening!
 I recommend exceptional Tagines, but they also have plenty of rich vegetarian dishes.
 Little expensive, though.

-This is probably my favourite cafe in Dublin due to their great choice of artisan food, tasty cakes, pastry and not bad coffee.
+One of the best cafés in Dublin due to their great choice of artisan food, tasty cakes and pastry (but unfortunately average coffee).
 While I found the breakfast pretty nice, their lunch is absolutely amazing and the only problem is what to order?
 Oh, and you can sit outside with a view to Grand Canal Square!

-This is the only typical “take out” eatery on my list, but I couldn’t resist.
+This is the only typical “take out” on my list, but I could not resist.
 The food is usually very nice but what I like about this place is a fact that once you visit them, you can see all these people cooking and moving smoothly in extremely tight kitchen.
 All these bubbling dishes around, the steams and smells… That makes you immediately starving!

 Neon Asian Street Food

 One of the coolest restaurants in Dublin, which I visit on a regular basis.
 Because fresh, aromatic, spicy, healthy Asian dishes for a reasonable price is all you need, right?
 Huge shared table in the middle of this place is a terrific idea.
-For the dessert you’ll need to help yourself with an ice-cream machine, but before that you’ll struggle to decide whether you want to take Yellow, Red, Green or Duck Curry!
+For the dessert you will need to help yourself with an ice-cream machine, but before that you’d struggle to decide whether you want to take Yellow, Red, Green or Duck Curry!

 I’m not a big fan of their interior design, but you can get most of their pizzas for up to €11 (some of them below a tenner) which makes it the cheapest proper pizza place in Dublin!
 Central location next to Dublin Castle is another advantage.

-This gourmet-style fish & chips kiosk is moving around variety of locations in Dublin and at weekends may be found near pier in Dún Laoghaire.
+This gourmet-style Fish & Chips kiosk is moving around variety of locations in Dublin and at weekends may be found near pier in Dún Laoghaire.
 Check their website for details.
 The fish is delicious, chips are amazing and it costs less than a tenner.
-Surprisingly, one of the best I’ve ever tried!
+Surprisingly, one of the best Fish & Chips ever tried!

-One of not too many real ice-cream shops in Ireland.
-Plenty to choose from and it’s honestly hard to find more creamy ice-cream around.
+One of not too many real traditional ice-cream shops in Ireland.
+Plenty to choose from and it is honestly hard to find more creamy ice-cream around.
 All of that makes it a must visit place for dessert, especially after a long walk in the Portmarnock beach nearby.